| | Vol. 23 No. 3

 and some like California even have called for federal bailouts.

+That is certain to impact future state education spending.
 The credit crisis also has made private borrowing much more

 difficult for students and families.
 "When conditions improve,